kudzu-cms/kudzu-cli/docs/src/Interfaces/Format.md

 title: Format Package Interfaces

-Ponzu provides a set of interfaces from the `management/format` package which determine how content data should be converted and formatted for exporting via the Admin interface.
+kudzu provides a set of interfaces from the `management/format` package which determine how content data should be converted and formatted for exporting via the Admin interface.